The Mapping LAWS project

 Associate Professor Amy Fletcher

-Amy is focusing on public policy and commercial sector framing and implications of the LAWS debate, which will include textual analysis, interviews with policy elites and relevant Silicon Valley stakeholders, and participant-observation at relevant conferences.
+Amy is focusing on public policy and commercial sector framing and implications of the LAWS debate.

 Dr Geoffrey Ford, Associate Investigator